 This quarter we are again doing a deep dive on the deposit side of the balance sheet and its impact on deposit growth and cost.
-During the quarter, funding costs increased in all size categories.
-This is on top of the significant increase s in Q3 and in Q4.
-The result was a reduction in Net Interest Margins in all of the sectors we cover, with averages falling approximately 20 bps.
-We expect cost of funds to continue to increase throughout the year but at a slower pace, placing additional pressure on net interest margins and net income.
-The winners will be those banks that have built a strong, stable and diversified deposit franchise and are able to manage funding costs appropriately.
-These charts show the quarter-to-quarter increase in COF and highlight those banks that continue to enjoy cost advantages.
+During the quarter, funding costs decreased slightly in all size categories.
+This is a reversal of the significant increases in the previous three quarters.
+The result was a slight increase in Net Interest Margins in all of the sectors we cover.
+We expect cost of funds to continue to stabilize throughout this year and next The winners will continue to be those banks that have built a strong, stable and diversified deposit franchise and are able to manage funding costs appropriately.
+These charts show the guarter-to-guarter change in COF and highlight those banks that continue to enjoy cost advantages.